-Soon we were traveling next to the beach where I could barely make out palm trees waving in the dark.
-I closed my eyes; opened them; closed them again.
+Soon we were traveling next to the beach, where I could barely make out palm trees waving in the dark.
+I closed my eyes, opened them, and closed them again.

 Here I was on my way to Negril, where everything goes.
 I could barely believe it.
-On the inside, I was still that little boy who grew up in the shanty towns of Kingston, miserable, lonely and unwelcome.
+On the inside, I was still that little boy who grew up in the shanty towns of Kingston, miserable, lonely, and unwelcome.
 On the outside, I was an Americanized tourist with a

 Jamaican accent on his way to wild parties in Negril.
-I was giddy with excitement and listened fondly to the rhythms the Caribbean Sea as it beat against the shore just a few yards from the bus.
+I was giddy with excitement and listened fondly to the rhythms of the Caribbean Sea as it beat against the shore just a few yards from the bus.
 The bus driver sang softly to Gospel music flowing out

 of his radio.
 My fellow tourists were excited too.
 They were gasping at the sights as they passed outside our windows.
-Then, without warning, the bus jerked and swerved right and then to the left and before I could see what happened, I heard 'squash, squash!'
+Then, without warning, the bus jerked and swerved right and then to the left, and before I could see what happened, I heard, 'squash, squash!'

 I looked out the window and saw half a dozen crushed crabs in our wake.
 I looked back towards the bus driver and was shocked to see him laughing as he continued to drive the bus over crabs as they crossed the road from the beach.
 The irony of the moment gave

 me a stomach ache.
-Maybe it is just me, but I just could not understand why a man would be intentional kill crabs with his bus for entertainment while praising the Lord.
+Maybe it is just me, but I could not understand why a man would intentionally kill crabs with his bus for entertainment while praising the Lord.